sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 The figure above shows that the task system consist out of a notification queue:

-{% include code.md name='05-notification_queue-1' caption='Notification Queue' %}
+{% include code.md name='05-notification_queue-1' caption='Notification queue' %}

 This notification queue is build out of a `deque` of `std::function` with a `mutex` and a `condition_variable`.
 It has a pop operation which is just going to pull one item off of the queue.
 And it has a push operation to push one item into the queue and notify anybody who might be waiting on the queue.

-{% include code.md name='05-task_system-1' caption='Task System' %}
+{% include code.md name='05-task_system-1' caption='Task system' %}

-The task system has a `count` member which contains the number of available cores.
+The task system has a `_count` member which is set to the number of available cores.
 It has a vector of threads and the notification queue.
 The `run` function is the function that will be executed by the threads.
-In which it creates an empty function object and pops the function from the queue and executes it.
+Inside that function is an empty function object.
+As an item is available in the queue, it pops it from the queue and executes it and try to pick the next one.
-The constructor of the task system spins up one thread and binds it with a lambda against our run function.
+The constructor of the task system spins up as many threads as there are cores.
+Each thread is bound with a lambda against the `run` function.
-When the task system gets destructed, it is necessasry to join all threads.
+When the task system gets destructed, it is necessary to join all threads.
 The function that is used by the outside is `async`.
-It just takes a function and pushs it into the queue.
+It just takes a function and pushes it into the queue.
-This system is so far very primitive.
-As well it would hang on destruction.
+This system is so far very primitive, e.g. it would hang on destruction.
 The latter is corrected by the following additions:

-{% include code.md name='05-notification_queue-2' caption='Notification Queue With Termination Switch' %}
+{% include code.md name='05-notification_queue-2' caption='Notification queue with done switch' %}

-{% include code.md name='05-task_system-2' caption='Non-blocking Task System on Destruction' %}

 So with the new `done` function the new member `_done` is set and the queue is notified about the change.
 In case the code is waiting in the pop function, it is woken up from the condition variable and it is checked if `_done` is set and then returned false.

-so how do you guys think this performs I already told you right right badly kind of barely get off the mark horrible why is this horrible makes a good example right it's easy to write nothing fundamentally wrong about it it's exactly this model right we've got a single Q and we've got a bunch of threads and they're banging on that Q okay and we've got locks understanding that I can transform those locks into a queue model doesn't help me because all I have is a Q it locks around it okay so I need to come up with a better way.
+{% include code.md name='05-task_system-2' caption='Non-blocking task system on destruction' %}

+The task system notifies within the destructor all queues to ignore all potentially remaining entries which allows that the threads can be joined without delay.
+(With C++20 this could be enhanced with `jthread`s.)

+This task system performs very badly compared to MacOS' Grand Central Dispatch (GCD).
+It just has a throughput of nnn%.
+Why does this system perform so badly even that this is the recommended design at several places?
+This design follows principle from above /*Figure 5.5: Exclusive access by different threads*/.
+It has a single queue and a bunch of threads.
+These are banging on that queue and so the threads are waiting often on the mutex.

+Unfortunately it is not possible to transform this model as it is described above because all that is there is a queue.
+So a different approach is needed.

-{% include figure.md name='05-task_system_multiple_queues' caption='Task System with Multiple Notification Queues' %}
+{% include figure.md name='05-task_system_multiple_queues' caption='Task system with multiple notification queues' %}

-{% include code.md name='05-notification_queue-3' caption='Notification Queue With Termination Switch' %}
+A way to reduce the contention on this single queue is to change the task system it in a way that each thread has its own queue.

-{% include code.md name='05-task_system-3' caption='Non-blocking Task System on Destruction' %}
+{% include code.md name='05-task_system-3' caption='Task system with multiple queues' %}

+we're just going to have a vector of notification queues.
+We get to reuse or same notification queue. okay one for each thread so now our run is going to take an index into into which q it's actually bound against when we join now we need to tell all the Q's they're done. next one and when we're going to do our push we're going to keep a little atomic index so we can be pushing from multiple threads and we're just going to keep incrementing it but then we're going to modulo it by our count and so we're just going to round-robin going through pushing into into it there okay and if you notice that's unsigned so wrapping around on that index is not a problem well-defined behavior on our overflow it's a modulo arithmetic

+okay so how do you guys think we did on our speedometer twice as fast is it going to go half halfway up we're just going to go nobody so so I actually did profile all this code.
+I wrote this.
+All profiled it it's about ten times better.

+okay barely get this movie okay so and we have two problems here one is is I can get a long-running task in one of my Q's and it can cause a bubble and I can have my other course sitting there idle okay so the other is is even in a fully loaded system I can end up with a fair amount of contention right where one of those mutexes blocks and that's you know upwards of a million cycles to do a full task switch right in overhead so having keeping one of those mutexes and actually having it locked kills performance okay

 {% include figure.md name='05-task_system_task_stealing' caption='Task System with Task Stealing' %}

-okay so that's X so here is the common answer I put a Q on each thread that minimizes my contention okay so let's write that we can do this pretty quickly we're just going to have a vector of notification Q's we get to reuse or same notification q okay one for each thread so now our run is going to take an index into into which q it's actually bound against when we join now we need to tell all the Q's they're done next one and when we're going to do our push we're going to keep a little atomic index so we can be pushing from multiple threads and we're just going to keep incrementing it but then we're going to modulo it by our count and so we're just going to round-robin going through pushing into into it there okay and if you notice that's unsigned so wrapping around on that index is not a problem well-defined behavior on our overflow it's a modulo arithmetic okay so how do you guys think we did on our speedometer twice as fast is it going to go half halfway up we're just going to go nobody so so I actually did profile all this code I wrote this all profiled it it's about ten times better okay barely get this movie okay so and we have two problems here one is is I can get a long-running task in one of my Q's and it can cause a bubble and I can have my other course sitting there idle okay so the other is is even in a fully loaded system I can end up with a fair amount of contention right where one of those mutexes blocks and that's you know upwards of a million cycles to do a full task switch right in overhead so having keeping one of those mutexes and actually having it locked kills performance okay so here's the next solution right called task stealing okay now there are lots of sophisticated algorithms that are heavily tuned for doing task stealing but we're just going to code it very simply here and the idea with task stealing is is if your queue you being a thread is busy because somebody's pushing in the other end okay ah or it's empty either you don't really care see if you can go pull something out to somebody else's queue okay so let's do that so and we're going to take our pop and we're going to have tri pop here okay so our tri pop is going to take a tri lock on our mutex
+so here's the next solution right called task stealing okay now there are lots of sophisticated algorithms that are heavily tuned for doing task stealing but we're just going to code it very simply here and the idea with task stealing is is if your queue you being a thread is busy because somebody's pushing in the other end okay ah or it's empty either you don't really care see if you can go pull something out to somebody else's queue okay so let's do that so and we're going to take our pop and we're going to have tri pop here okay so our tri pop is going to take a tri lock on our mutex